dylanrandle/lstm-timeseries/README.md

 This was made as I was initially learning how to use Tensorflow.

-TODO:
+Future:
   * Get more data
-  * Implement gradient clipping, learning rate exponential decay
+  * Implement gradient clipping and exponential learning rate decay
   * Visualize predictions
+  * Tune hyperparameters